-Chiropractic is the largest, non-invasive, drugless and safest forms of health care available.
+Chiropractic is non-invasive, drug-free and one of the safest forms of healthcare available.
 Statistically, patient risk is substantially lower when receiving chiropractic care as opposed to medical care, where the use of prescription drugs and surgery pose a greater risk.

 Does Chiropractic Care Hurt?

 Chiropractic adjustment is a highly controlled procedure that rarely causes discomfort because minimal force and gentle pressure are used.
 In fact, most patients feel relief immediately following treatment.

 Will I be Sore following a Chiropractic Adjustment?

 Any reported soreness after an initial adjustment has been described as similar to that associated with starting a new exercise program.
 Drinking plenty of water, using an ice pack, and engaging in light stretching after your first visit can help ease any discomfort to promote healing.